antonum/redis.sunfish.lua/README.md

 ### As Redis Function (Redis 7.0+)

-Note - adjust if/else block at the end of the file to switch to function mode

 ```bash
 cat sunfish.lua | redis-cli -p 7000 -x FUNCTION LOAD Lua mylib REPLACE
 redis-cli -p 7000